Tarn-et-Garonne

-Tarn-et-Garonne (/fr/; Tarn e Garona /oc/) is a department in the Occitania region in Southern France.
+Tarn-et-Garonne (/fr/; Tarn e Garona /oc/; 'Tarn and Garonne') is a department in the Occitania region in Southern France.
 It is traversed by the rivers Tarn and Garonne, from which it takes its name.
 The area was originally part of the former provinces of Quercy and Languedoc.
 The department was created in 1808 under Napoleon, with territory taken from the neighbouring Lot, Haute-Garonne, Lot-et-Garonne, Gers and Aveyron departments.

 The department is mostly rural with fertile agricultural land in the broad river valley, but there are hilly areas to the south, east and north.
 The departmental prefecture is Montauban; the sole subprefecture is Castelsarrasin.
-In 2019, it had a population of 260,669.
+In 2023, it had a population of 265,817.

 History

 History of the region

 Quercy was part of Aquitania prima under the Romans; Christianity was introduced during the 4th century.
 Early in the 6th century the area fell under the authority of the Franks, and in the 7th century became part of the autonomous Duchy of Aquitaine.
 At the end of the 10th century, its rulers were the powerful counts of Toulouse.
 During the hostilities between England and France in the reign of Henry II of England, the English placed garrisons in the county, and by the 1259 Treaty of Paris lower Quercy came under the control of England.

 The kings of both England and France around this time tried to curry favour by adding to the privileges of the towns and the district.
 In 1360, the Treaty of Brétigny was signed and the whole of Quercy passed to England.
 However, in the 1440s the English were finally expelled by the newly created army of Charles VII of France.
 In the 16th century Quercy was a stronghold of the Protestants, and the scene of fierce religious conflicts.
 The civil wars of the reign of Louis XIII largely took place around Montauban.

 After Napoleon's defeat in 1815, the monarchy was re-established in France, but the discredited Bourbon Dynasty was overthrown in the July Revolution of 1830, which established the constitutional July Monarchy, which lasted until 1848.
 During this time the divide between the rich and poor increased; in Montauban, hundreds turned to begging as wages fell, factories closed and food prices rose; rioting was widespread and the home of the mayor was stoned by building workers in 1847.